ACP contest overview & rules

 Long-form stories, published in print or online, should be accompanied by sidebars, graphics and data.
 Broadcast packages may also be entered.

-All student journalists who are interested in reporting on climate change as a local story are encouraged to use the Climate Matters in the Newsroom reporting resources, science-based reporting materials that are funded, in part, by the National Science Foundation.
+All student journalists who are interested in reporting on climate change as a local story are encouraged to use the reporting resource Climate Matters in the Newsrooms, science-based reporting materials that are funded, in part, by the National Science Foundation.
 These materials can be used in award submissions.

 The first-place winner earns $500, and the second and third place winners $300 and $200 respectively.
 Team reporting is permitted, and the cash prize will be divided among the names on the entry form.